 Eventually, some combination of DNA testing and conventional research should lead you to your birth parents or their families.

-Then you can confirm your relationship through two of these autosomal tests.
+Then you can confirm your relationship through the autosomal tests.

 The subject of the test can be a potential parent, sibling, aunt, uncle, grandparent, or first cousin.
-The results will tell you how closely you are related.
+The results will confirm if and how you are related.

 The tests can even distinguish a half sibling from a full sibling.